MrRooten/fscript-rs/README.md

 ## Performance
-it is still a little slower than most scenarios compared with Python/ruby.
+it is still a little slower compared with Python/ruby in most scenarios.
 The performance will be improved in the future.